Create Your Own Spiritual Rituals

 Though moving your body is certainly something you do for your physical health, it can also be a spiritual practice.
 “Many people feel spiritually connected when they’re running,” says Ludwig.
 But any form of exercise — lap swimming, walking, indoor cycling — can offer you that.
 Often, exercise can be a vehicle to help calm and still the mind, which allows us to be in the present moment.
 Yoga, tai chi and qi gong are particularly helpful, as they’re mind/body practices that help you find focus as you consciously move through poses and positions.

 “Affirmations, whether written down or said aloud, are a daily reminder to yourself that you’re moving in the direction you want to move in or that you’re becoming the person you want to be,” says Ludwig.
 Saying these words is a method of acknowledging that your spirit is fulfilled in certain ways and that you’re continuing to achieve feelings of contentment and happiness.
 Try a few when you wake up or before you go to sleep, such as:

 I have energy and am filled with joy.

 I am healthy and my mind is sharp.

 I am blessed to have such wonderful family and friends.

 Taking a few minutes each day to breathe with purpose is one of the simplest rituals you can include in your life.
-“Your breath is connected with your spirit,” says Haber.
-Mindful breathing increases your awareness and brings you into the present moment, allowing you to focus on you.
+“Your breath is connected with your spirit,” says Ludwig.
+Mindful breathing increases your awareness and brings you into the moment, allowing you to focus on you.

 Spending time outdoors and observing your surroundings can help you feel connected to the larger world around you.
 Watch the sun rise or set, notice the wildlife on a hike, or listen to the wind pass through the trees as you stroll on a walking path.
 Just sitting outdoors and taking in all the colors, smells and sounds can provide comfort, increase your energy and mood and reduce stress.